What is intuitive eating?

 In a world dominated by fad diets, calorie counting, and rigid meal plans, the concept of intuitive eating offers a refreshing perspective on nourishing our bodies.
 At its core, intuitive eating is not just a trend but a mindful approach to food that prioritises listening to your body’s signals rather than external rules.

-Intuitive eating, also known as mindful or conscious eating, is a philosophy developed by dietitian’s Evelyn Tribole and Elyse Resch in the 1990s.
-It encourages individuals to trust their bodies to guide their eating habits.
+Intuitive eating, also known as mindful or conscious eating, is a philosophy developed by dietitians Evelyn Tribole and Elyse Resch in the 1990s.
+Mindful eating encourages individuals to trust their bodies to guide their eating habits.
 This approach emphasises eating when hungry and stopping when full, rather than sticking to strict dietary rules or restrictions.
 Intuitive eating promotes the idea that all foods can fit into a balanced diet and encourages attunement to the body’s hunger and fullness cues.
-Now that we’ve covered what intuitive eating is, have you tried it out in your own life?
-Let’s chat about its benefits and common myths to get you started on your intuitive eating journey!

 Scale 6